adlerosn/cicpoffs/README.md

 The difference is that:
 - This one preserves the original case.
 - This one doesn’t have the limitation that “All filenames in the data directory which aren’t all lower case are ignored.”
+- This one has been very poorly ported to work with modern (3.0+) versions of FUSE.

 ## Motivation

-Run Stardew Valley (linux) with some mods (that are cross-platform in theory, but relies on Windows' case-insensitive file system).
+Run TESV:Skyrim (linux) with some mods (that are cross-platform in theory, but may have issues deriving from Windows' case-insensitive file system and there's no enforceable convention in modding).

 ## Preserve inode number